 What really happened with Rajesh?
 What really went wrong?
 How could have he avoided it? and many other questions crops in our mind.
 Let's look from the scratch and analyse:

-1. Rajesh lacked a vision for standardisation.
+- Rajesh lacked a vision for standardization.
 Meaning same price for same effort.
 Most of his codes in initial days were self created and hence more quality compliant.
 Later on, he devoted most of his time looking for customers and handled work with less diligence and often at ad-hoc cost thereby creating misunderstandings with customers.

-3. No causal analysis.
+- No causal analysis.
 Instead of reducing expenses or avoiding cost, he focused more on revenue.
-Being a startup, he never realised that penny saved is penny earned!
+Being a startup, he never realized that penny saved is penny earned!

-7. Hourly rates were not available which made his client suspicious over his capability to visualise the guarantee of time he claimed he will honour.
+- Hourly rates were not available which made his client suspicious over his capability to visualize the guarantee of time he claimed he will honor.
 The quantum of time devoted by your team will always ensure a good service if it can be clubbed with hourly rate.
 Believe me, just present your quotes in different format with breakup in terms of hourly rates.
 In case, the customer wants it faster than your scheduled time, you can even charge premium for your overtime rates for completing it early!

 These are some of many multiple tricks to be undertaken while starting a business to make a more informed decisions.
 The analysed data will always help you make much better decisions and always incorporate analysis in all your projects.
 If you are not able to analyse your data/project/startup, hire a Business Analyst so that you don't end up like Rajesh.